Crowdsourced Adaptive Surveys: The Crowdsourced Adaptive Survey Method

 \section{The Crowdsourced Adaptive Survey Method}

-Existing principles of Wiki surveys such as greediness, collaborativeness, adaptivity can guide the construction of methodologies achieving similar objectives.
-Building on the Wiki survey and other attempts to insert dynamic elements into existing surveys (e.g., CAT approaches), I develop a crowdsourced adaptive survey (CSAS) method that enables question banks to evolve based on user input and does not impose constraints on question formats.
-I leverage generalized pre-trained transformers (GPTs) to convert open-ended text produced by participants into questionnaire-friendly formats (see \citep{velez2023confronting} for an example) and implement adaptive algorithms \citep{offer2021adaptive} to identify best-performing questions from a question bank.
-First, each respondent answers an open-ended question about a given topic that is cleaned, summarized, and converted into a structured survey question format.
-Second, respondents rate their own questions, along with \emph{k} other questions from a question bank generated by previous participants.
-Finally, ratings for user-submitted questions and \emph{k} questions drawn from the question bank are updated using a multi-armed bandit algorithm, adjusting the probabilities of presenting these questions to future participants in subsequent surveys.
+Building on the wiki survey and other attempts to insert dynamic elements into existing surveys (e.g., CAT approaches), I develop a crowdsourced adaptive survey (CSAS) method that enables question banks to evolve based on user input and does not impose constraints on question formats.
+I use generative pre-trained transformers (GPTs) to convert participants' open-ended responses into structured questionnaire items (see \cite{velez2024confronting} for an example).
+I then employ adaptive algorithms \cite{offer2021adaptive} to identify the 'best-performing' questions from the question bank.\footnote{Questions are deemed 'best-performing' based on their ability to maximize researcher-defined objectives (e.g., mean accuracy estimates, mean importance ratings).} First, each respondent answers an open-ended question about a given topic that is cleaned, summarized, and converted into a structured survey question format.
+Second, respondents respond to their own questions, along with \emph{k} other questions from a question bank generated by previous participants.
+Finally, ratings for user-submitted questions and \emph{k} questions drawn from the question bank are updated using a multi-armed bandit algorithm, adjusting the probabilities of presenting these questions to future participants in subsequent surveys.\footnote{Following the ``greediness'' principle of wiki surveys, users rate their own questions to maximize the information collected about items.}

-The three essential features of the proposed method are open-ended questions, a question bank, and a multi-armed bandit algorithm.\footnote{One could also sample from the question bank using a uniform distribution.
-However, this entails devoting similar resources to both poorly performing and better performing items.} Table \ref{tab:csas_overview} displays the different steps of the CSAS method: eliciting potential items using open-ended questions; processing and filtering candidate items; and optimizing question selection.
+The three essential features of the proposed method are open-ended questions, a question bank, and an algorithm for updating question selection probabilities.
+Table \ref{tab:csas_overview} displays the different steps of the CSAS method: eliciting potential items using open-ended questions; processing and filtering candidate items; and optimizing question selection.
 I walk through each step in turn.